Join the Koreatown Storytelling Program!

 KSP is a six-month intergenerational multimedia oral history program where students interview community elders on their life stories and professional experiences.

-KSP is looking for high school students who are interested in exploring Traditional Healing Arts in our Koreatown community from Sept.
-2024 to Feb.
-2025.
+KSP is looking for high school students who are interested in exploring Land, Environment, and Climate in our Koreatown community from Sept.
+2025 to Feb.
+2026.

-We will interview, gather and archive oral history narratives about the traditional healing arts from our primarily limited-income, immigrant community.
+We will interview, gather and archive oral history narratives from our primarily limited-income, immigrant community.

 Join KSP to learn about community journalism, engage with new artistic practices, fulfill community service hours, and be an active participant in your community!